Guide to SSK in Knitting: What It Is, How to Do It, and Why It Matters

 Why?

 Decreases (and increases) should never be placed in the first or last stitch on rows that will be seamed.
 Doing so makes seaming harder and less tidy.
-Instead, place your SSK in the second or third stitch from the beginning or end of the row for best results.
+Instead, put your SSK in the second or third stitch from the beginning or end of the row for best results.

 When NOT to Use SSK